owenBeresford/extra-panda/README.md

 - Use new language features (ADD a few KB of source) without jQuery (DROP >300KB of source).
 Dropping jQuery, as "select downloaded features" feature has been removed from https://jquery.com
 - Drop unused features.
 This makes everything less confusing and more readable.
 - With JS modules, have less functions inside functions, so unit tests are easier.
 Improve unit-test coverage as its now feasible (rather than behaviour testing).
 - Use TEST_ONLY symbols that expose entire module to unit tests.
 I will add config to strip them in release build.
+I didn't invent this structure, but I have used it ever since I started with JS modules, rather than plain JS.
 - Drop legacy test tools.
 - As proper TDD units as I have better tools now (JS modules + a fake DOM), make code better ~ separately to, and above every other bullet point.
 WARN: Some tests cannot be run outside of a real webrowser.
 - Vastly improve English/ readability of the code.
 Gain is separate to all other points.
 - As all this code is made after a minimiser script is adopted, faction code more finely into logical modules.
 So its more readable.
 - As a design principle, I have tried to avoid using global objects in my code to make testing easier.
 I can pass in, say, ''document'' as an optional param.
+- This code is readable, but it isn't very functional or OO.
+If I swapped any loops to higher functions, and edited to reduce number of "if branch" statements; it would be more functional.
+It could be pushed towards OO by reducing the importance of the "config dicts" which have been preserved from legacy jQuery, and having a more institutionalised function naming scheme.
+It is strictly modular and does have SRP and some layering.
 - As a very non-funny joke: the first two versions of the SM sharebar are legacy HTML, but very easy to unit-test.
 Now I have much better test tech and libraries and less good tests on this feature.
 - This has quite high levels of testing.
 I have used JSDOM as part of JEST and similar tools.
 This project is the first time I am using it directly.
-It is a quite civilised way to test.
 - Assuming this project is frozen on feature completion, I do not need an installer.
 I will manually copy 1 compiled file to the static-host local-image.
 This project may not have any rollbacks/ reverts, tests are mandated.
 - I have used a short term solution to minification, as I need to move forward.
 XXX #FIXME
 - As far as Vite is a _code bundler_, I need to make all these separate outcome files as separate configs.
 I probably can reduce the amount of configs duplication at a later date.
 To repeat for clarity, each generated file is a separate file to syntax high-lighting for other languages.
 Note again, CSS syntax highlighting isn't perfect.